rajivsam/KMDS/examples_of_use/machine_learning/example_narrative.md

 ![](../../images/q1_sales_summary.png)

 As part of capturing knowledge about data representations, the above two statmements are logged.
+See [this notebook](/examples_of_use/machine_learning/examples_of_use/machine_learning/example_ml_data_rep_phase.ipynb) for the implementation.

 ## Modelling